Lab 1: Introduction to Kotlin

 Write the following:

-is a hard keyword that tells the Kotlin you are declaring a function.main()
+funis a hard keyword that tells the Kotlin you are declaring a function. -

-, is the way of telling the program that it can take in arguments supplied to it, in this instanceargs
+(args: Array<String>), is the way of telling the program that it can take in arguments supplied to it, in this instanceargs, the variable, will be anArrayof strings` -

 -